A nonprofit organization should consider getting Chamber of Commerce/Nonprofit Organization Liability Insurance.

 - Advertising claims

-- Auction or art show-Chamber of Commerce/Nonprofit Organization Liability Insurance will protect s the non-profit against theft or vandalism of artwork
+- Auction or art show – Covers theft or vandalism of artwork owned by others

-- A guest trips on the dance floor and breaks an arm or a leg--Chamber of Commerce/Nonprofit Organization Liability Insurance will
+- A guest trips on the dance floor and breaks an arm or a leg – The policy can cover medical expenses and legal defense

 Bodily Injury

-Your Chamber of Commerce/Nonprofit Organization Liability Insurance can cover legal funds, including lawyer fees, settlements or judgments, witness costs, medical expenses, and more, up to your policy limits.
+Chamber of Commerce/Nonprofit Organization Liability Insurance can cover legal defense costs, settlements or court judgments, medical expenses, and even funeral expenses if the injury leads to death.

 Property Damage Claims